Jump toUpdate content

 For more information, refer to the official Apache Hadoop documentation.

-- You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-- You have sudo privileges or access to the root user.
+• sudo privileges or access to the root user

-Installing the Default JRE/JDK
+Installing the default JRE/JDK

 apt-get update